 10. Conversation with the class.

-What is the birch a symbol of?
+What is the symbol of birch?

-Consider the sky, are there any clouds on it?
+Look at the sky, are there any clouds on it?

 How does the color of the sky change towards the horizon?